Andrey Kartapolov: Allegations of involvement in the destruction of MH17

 On 17 July 2014, a Buk-M1 missile, according to unofficial foreign experts, from the 53rd Anti-Aircraft Missile Brigade of the Russian Air Defense, shot down a Boeing 777 belonging to Malaysian Airlines over the territory of Ukraine, killing 298 people.
 According to an unofficial international research group investigating the disaster, Buk-M1 installations were secretly transferred to Ukraine in June 2014.
 The 53rd Anti-Aircraft Missile Brigade of the Air Defense belongs to the Western Military District, of which Kartapolov was the chief of staff at that time.
 Thus, according to experts, the transfer of anti-aircraft systems by his subordinates to the territory of Ukraine and the attack of air targets over its territory took place with his knowledge and on his order.

-On 21 July 2014, Kartapolov, taking part in a press conference of the Ministry of Defense, said that the means of radar surveillance of the Ministry of Defense recorded that shortly before the crash, a Su-25 aircraft of the Armed Forces of Ukraine was flying at a distance of 3-5 km from the Malaysian Boeing.
+On 21 July 2014, Kartapolov, taking part in a press conference of the Ministry of Defense, said that the means of radar surveillance of the Ministry of Defense recorded that shortly before the crash, a Su-25 aircraft of the Armed Forces of Ukraine was flying at a distance of 3–5 km from the Malaysian Boeing.
 According to statements published on the Bellingcat website, a check carried out by international experts showed that the data provided by Kartapolov was deliberately fabricated and no Ukrainian military aircraft were recorded in the vicinity of Boeing on the day of the crash.
 The Ministry of Defense declared that these conclusions were far-fetched.

 On 26 September 2016, at a briefing by the Russian Ministry of Defense, Deputy Chief Designer of the Lianozovsky Electromechanical Plant Research and Production Association Viktor Meshcheryakov said that the Utyos T radar complex showed that there were no third-party air objects near the Malaysian aircraft.
 This statement was made in the presence of the official representative of the Ministry of Defense, Major General Igor Konashenkov and the head of the radio-technical troops of the Aerospace Forces, Major General Andrey Koban.
 This information is an actual refutation of Kartapolov's statement two years earlier.

+Involvement in Political Repression

+The Anti-Corruption Foundation (FBK) accused Kartapolov of coordinating the forced conscription into the army of its employees Ruslan Shaveddinov, Artyom Ionov, and Ivan Konovalov.
+As a result, Kartapolov was included by Alexei Navalny in a list of 35 officials who, in his view, should be subjected to sanctions.
+Ahead of the 2021 elections, the foundation published an investigation according to which Andrei Kartapolov’s daughter owns a stake in the authorized capital of the Brasovsky Machine-Building Plant, which produces, among other things, specialized containers for ammunition.